Twitter Updates

 Cock Ale was described as a provocative drink.

 Cock-a-Whoop means elevated, in high spirits, transformed with joy.
-Drinking seems to have that affect.
+Drinking seems to have that effect.

 This information doesn’t actually answer the origin question, we still have a missing link.
 Now the only thing left to do is find a link between “cockles” and “cocktail” and the origin story may have an answer.